This article contains affiliate links. We may earn a small commission if you purchase via these links.

 I would need to adjust for dioptric correction and focusing; fortunately the BNVD has that.
 Facilely, flip one barrel up for unassisted vision in one eye for use as a monocular.
 It’s both fog and water-resistant.
 With 1x magnification, it’s well-suited for use as goggles and hands-free applications.

 As a high-end night vision binocular used as hands-free goggles, it offers a lot of potential for serious hunters and professional applications where maximum situational awareness, navigational mobility, and high-performance IITs are required.

 3. AGM Foxbat-5 NL2 - Best Gen 2

 The price for Gen 2 night vision may seem like a giant leap from Gen 1 and that's because it is.
 Not only is price significantly higher, quality is too.
 But I'd say the price is well worth it especially when there's magnification to be gained in the mix.

 - Detachable IR

-For our top pick for Gen 2 binoculars, we’ve chosen the Foxbat-5 NL3.
-It's a biocular by design and has its own set of benefits to aid in your night stalking adventures.
-This Foxbat has 5x magnification, a huge 108 mm aperture, and multi-coated, all-glass optics.
-I would say without doubt that the potential for incredible light transmission and amplification is all there.
+For my top pick of Gen 2 binoculars, I've chosen the Foxbat-5 NL2.
+It's a bi-ocular by design and has its own set of benefits to aid in your night time stalking adventures.
+This Foxbat has 5x magnification, a huge aperture, and multi-coated, all-glass optics.
+I would say without doubt that the potential for incredible light transmission and amplification is there.

-We like everything about the Foxbat - even its price tag.
-We will go so far as to say it's good enough for law enforcement, hunting, and professional surveillance use.
+I like everything about the Foxbat - even its price tag.
+I will go so far as to say that it's good enough for law enforcement, hunting, and professional surveillance use.
 For upper level Gen 2 tech with magnification, it doesn't get cheaper than this.
 To be fair, I'd say for the money, value is found in the AGM Foxbat-5.

 - Gen 1

-Priced on the higher end for NV digital tech, the Binox 4K sets the standard for all digital devices.
+Priced on the higher end for digital night vision, the Binox 4K sets the standard for all digital devices.
 Is it worth pulling the trigger on?